PostHog/posthog.com/contents/blog/missing-recordings.md

 featuredImage: ../images/blog/posthog-engineering-blog.png
 featuredImageType: full
 author: ["rick-marron"]
-categories: ["Engineering"]
+categories: ["Engineering", "Inside PostHog"]
 ---

 [Session Recording](product/session-recording) is one of PostHog's core features.
-It allows customers to see their website being used, mouse clicks and all.
+It allows customers to see their website being used by real users, mouse clicks and all.
 It's really cool, but, until recently, we had one big issue with the feature.
 Customers would often tell us recordings were missing, and we didn't know why.

 This is the story of how we decreased the number of missing recordings from 15% to <1%, and in doing so, moved the feature out of beta.